com-lihaoyi/scalatags/Readme.md

 Why ScalaTags
 =============

-ScalaTags brings the following advantages:

-- Extremely lightweight and no-magic
-- Tool support anywhere you have Scala support
-- Full power of Scala in your XML fragments
-- Statically typed: no more malformed HTML!
-- XSS free
-- Extremely Concise

 ScalaTags is inspired by the Play!
-Framework's Twirl templates, and ASP.NET's Razor templates.
+Framework's [Twirl templates](https://github.com/spray/twirl), and ASP.NET's [Razor templates](http://msdn.microsoft.com/en-us/vs2010trainingcourse_aspnetmvc3razor.aspx).
 Like those, it takes the view that it is better to re-use the host language in your templates, rather than try to invent your own mini-language.
 Unlike Twirl and Razor, ScalaTags is an embedded DSL, not requiring any special parser or build step.

 The core of ScalaTags is less than 200 lines of Scala code.
-If you look at the fragment, it's actually really simple
+If you look at the some tags from that fragment, it's actually really simple

     // div is a function-like object, whose apply() method taking
     // multiple XML Node children and returns an XML Node div(
         h1.id("title")("This is a title"),
     //	^	^		    ^